howardsp/MyNixConfig/README.md

 ## Configuration Overview

-System specific configuration entries that drive this setup are placed in the ```mysettings``` attribute set.
-I usually only need to change the hostname to match the machine it is running on (in the future I'd like to eliminate that step)

 You notice that the ```flake.nix``` calls into the ```hostname``` folder (in the profile directory) for the configuration.nix and home.nix, however there isn't much in those files as they call the common profile to bring all of the standard install elements together.
 Any local machine customizations can be done in the machine specific profile folder.

 Separately there's a ```settings``` folder that contains some of the shared settings that have been pulled out into their own files for ease of maintenance.

-My primary environment uses X currently, but this setup supports switching to Wayland with a simple configuration change.
+My primary environment uses X currently, but this setup supports switching to Wayland with a simple import change.

-Below is a basic overview of how to get this system up and running
+Below is a basic overview of how to get this system up and running in a VM if you like.

 ## Step 1 - Install NixOS
   - Boot your target system using the NixOS ISO